mikeshultz/sink/README.md

-      -h, --help         show this help message and exit -i, --install      Install the package, don't just download and unpack -d DIR, --dir DIR  Use this directory to build -y, --noconfirm    Do not confirm before installing packages.
-      --debug            Show debug messages
+      -h, --help         show this help message and exit -i, --install      Install the package, don't just download and unpack -d DIR, --dir DIR  Use this directory to build -y, --noconfirm    Do not confirm before installing packages, and do not review PKGBUILDs  NOT RECOMMENDED --debug            Show debug messages